jinujd/crudman-nestjs/README.md

 From v1.0.0+, Crudman attempts to auto-discover your TypeORM `DataSource` at app startup.

 Note: in the current beta (1.0.1-beta.x), auto-discovery may not initialize early enough in some apps.
-We’re improving this; until then, please set the `DataSource` manually as shown below.
+We're improving this; until then, please set the `DataSource` manually as shown below.

 ```ts
 import { DataSource } from 'typeorm'